mantik-ai/core/doc/MantikHeader.md

-# Mantikfile
+# MantikHeader

-The Mantikfile describes what a Mantik Artefact (DataSets, Algorithms, ...) is and how it will be handled by Mantik.
+The MantikHeader describes what a Mantik Artefact (DataSets, Algorithms, ...) is and how it will be handled by Mantik.

 **Note:** The spec is not yet stable and subject of changes.